 A later version of the model will also allow links to other aspects of the Observation model (Section 2.2), external calibration and documentation.
 Advanced VO tools could use such metadata to recalibrate data on demand.
-Characterization is used to describe potential as well as static data products (e.g. Tables 1 and 5).
-It could therefore also provide pointers to Registry entries indexing tools and services that could be launched on the fly for extracting images etc. from event or visibility data or atlas cut-outs.
+Characterization is used to describe potential as well as static data products (e.g. Tables 1 and 5) and could therefore also provide pointers to Registry entries for tools and services capable of extracting images etc. from event or visibility data or atlas cut-outs.